locchh/nqa/README.md

 ## 🔍 Insights

-- Training involves iterative optimization to improve the model’s performance on the validation set by learning patterns, features, and relationships in the training data. 🧠
+- *Training involves iterative optimization to improve the model’s performance on the validation set by learning patterns, features, and relationships in the training data.*

-- A notable challenge in specific-domain closed-book question answering is the reliance on external knowledge collections, where the model lacks explicit references to pinpoint answers. ❓
+- *A notable challenge in specific-domain closed-book question answering is the reliance on external knowledge collections, where the model lacks explicit references to pinpoint answers.*